 Try scheduling open shifts.
 Every two weeks, publish your schedule with a few unassigned shifts and give your staff a time frame in which they can sign up for them.
 This is a great way to accommodate the needs of staff who want to get in as many hours as possible while keeping your less-available staff happy with the shifts they want.

 When employees get to choose these extra shifts, you offer them the chance to work by choice, not obligation.
-You’ll ultimately have final approval in how the restaurant staffing schedule shapes up, but by offering employees the chance to choose the shifts that interest them, you’ll introduce collaboration, flexibility, and ownership into the scheduling process.
+You’ll ultimately have final approval in how the restaurant staffing schedule shapes up, but by offering employees the chance to choose the shifts that interest them, you’ll introduce collaboration, flexibility, and ownership into the scheduling process – and make things like shift swaps easier.

 Another great option is to try out set shifts.
 This means all your employees have a firm schedule that rarely changes.
-Set shifts aren’t flexible, but they’re stable.
+Set shifts aren’t flexible, but they’re stable – and this can work for both full-time and part-time employees.
 If your staff are the type that crave a little bit of stability in a hectic industry — especially if they have kids or relatives to care for — they’ll appreciate this scheduling tactic.

 "Working [the] exact [same] shifts every week sounds kind of boring, and you're gonna mix it up some but with minor exceptions.
 Man, that can really be a great way of maintaining a positive relationship with your employees," says Joe Hannon.